wendong-wang/order-info-spinning-disks-simulations/README.md

 This is one of two repositories that accompany the manuscript "Order and Information in the Patterns of Spinning Magnetic Micro-disks at the Air-water Interface".

-This repository contains scripts that perform simulations.
+This repository contains scripts that perform Monte Carlo simulations and 2D numerical model simulations